JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 #### TERM.TRAIL
 As it turns out, the TERM.TRAIL scenario is quite a bit more complicated.
 Before we deep-dive into why, let's first think about how we may construct an equivalent to the TRAIL.TERM payload above.
-In doing so, we quickly realize that we cannot *'split'* a request as we usually would, because the *'split'* can only occur on the front-end; we can make the front-end perceive an extra request by placing two ambigious line terminators in the trailer section, but we cannot do the same for the back-end.
+In doing so, we quickly realize that we cannot *'split'* a request as we usually would, because the *'split'* can only occur on the front-end; we can make the front-end perceive an extra request by placing two ambiguous line terminators in the trailer section, but we cannot do the same for the back-end.

 There is a workaround, though: we can use *two* requests.
 This would perhaps more accurately be described as *'request merging'* rather than *'request splitting'*, because what the front-end perceives as two separate requests is squashed into a single request on the back-end – not the other way around.